vuejs/eslint-plugin-vue/docs/rules/no-multiple-template-root.md

 > disallow adding multiple root nodes to the template

-- :gear: This rule is included in `"plugin:vue/essential"`.
+- :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.

 ## :book: Rule Details